-Arne Riedel is a Fellow at Ecologic Institute, member of the Ecologic Legal team and coordinates the Institute's activities on Arctic and legal issues.
+Arne Riedel is a Fellow at Ecologic Institute, coordinates the Ecologic Legal team as well as the Institute's activities on Arctic issues.
 In addition to his work on Arctic policy, he works on climate and energy issues.
-This includes the international climate negotiations and the exchange of municipalities on local climate action as well as renewable energy law and emissions trading systems (ETS).
+This includes the international climate negotiations and municipal climate action, renewable energy law and the EU emissions trading system (ETS).
 Arne Riedel was admitted to the bar in Berlin (Germany) in 2012.
 He works in German and English and has a basic knowledge of Spanish.

-Arne Riedel also supports the Federal Ministry of the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) in the negotiations under the UN Framework Convention on Climate Change and the Paris Agreement.
-Furthermore, he provides the Federal Ministry for Economic Affairs and Energy (BMWi) – and previously the BMUB since 2012 – with legal expertise in the areas of renewable energies and the German energy transition (the "Energiewende").
+At Ecologic Institute, Arne Riedel supports the Federal Ministry of the Environment, Nature Conservation and Nuclear Safety (BMU) in the negotiations under the UN Framework Convention on Climate Change and the Paris Agreement.
+Furthermore, he provides the Federal Ministry for Economic Affairs and Energy (BMWi) – and previously the BMU since 2012 – with legal expertise in the areas of renewable energies and the German energy transition (the "Energiewende").

-With regard to climate action on the local level, Arne Riedel coordinated the Masterplan municipalities for the BMUB between 2012 and 2015 as part of the Strategic Development of the National Climate Initiative and supported the exchange of best practices between Polish and German municipalities in 2016.
+With regard to climate action on the local level, Arne Riedel supports the National Climate Initiative's (NKI) ongoing evaluation and further development for the BMU.
+Between 2012 and 2015, he coordinated the Masterplan municipalities as part of the Strategic Development of the National Climate Initiative.

 Arne Riedel previously worked for the Chair for Public and Administrative Law at the Freie Universität Berlin (FU Berlin, Germany) in the areas of building and planning law.
 During his time as a legal trainee at Ecologic Institute's office in Washington, DC, Arne Riedel assisted in the writing of legal overviews of climate change and energy law at the international, US and European Union (EU) levels.
 As an assistant editor, he also revised articles for the Carbon and Climate Law Review (CCLR).